-Which switches comes first when we talk about the best typing mechanical switch?
+Which switch comes first when we talk about the best typing mechanical switch?
 Which particular switch type fits typing the best?
 Why is it good for typing?
 The article will give you an overall introduction to the mechanical keyboard switches.
 Let’s analyze and discover the best typing mechanical switch.

-Why is a proper switch so important to a mechanical keyboard?
+Why does a proper switch play a so important role in a mechanical keyboard?

-Before I answer the question, I’d like to introduce to you how a mechanical keyboard works.
+Before answering the question, I’d like to introduce to you how a mechanical keyboard works.
 A mechanical keyboard has springs and switches under every key.
 When you press a key, you actually activate its switch, and the keyboard sends a signal to the computer.
-The technology has occurred in the 1980s.
+The technology was invented in the 1980s.
 With this technology, a mechanical keyboard can offer you a matchless clicking sensation.
-When you choose a mechanical keyboard, you do need to consider its switch type.
-Due to the switch type, the keyboards have different responses and travel times.
+When you choose a mechanical keyboard, you do have to consider its switch type.
+Due to the varied switch types, the keyboards have different responses and travel times.
 Gamers and typists have varying choices according to their various needs, or you may just want to customize your keyboards with artisan keycaps.
 Only mechanical keyboards can allow you to do custom keycaps.

-If you get interested in mechanical keyboards, you’d better know some mechanical keyboard terms first.
+If you get interested in mechanical keyboards, you’d better know some mechanical keyboard terms too.
 It’s easier for you to understand the following context.

-- Actuation point is where a press is registered.
+- The actuation point is where a press is registered.
 The amount of force required to reach this point is used as a measure of the switch’s stiffness.

 - Cherry MX mechanical switches are made by the Cherry Corporation, featuring a distinctive cross shape.
 Named by their colors (e.g. Cherry MX Red), each of which has a unique combination of weighting and feedback.